 The team of unlawful termination attorneys at Akopyan Law A.P.C. provides complimentary case evaluations for individuals who have been let go from their jobs.

 How to find unlawful termination attorneys

 Akopyan Law Firm A.P.C. is an experienced, trusted name for anyone in southern California looking for a firm specializing in unlawful termination law.
 Operating out of Burbank, we serve employees in Glendale, Los Angeles, and elsewhere in Southern California, and have helped many happy clients and recovered millions in damages in all types of employment cases, including unlawful termination.
 We offer our services on a contingency basis (no upfront fees, retainers, or hourly costs) to ensure every employee in Southern California.
-Contact us for a free consultation today.
+Contact us for a free consultation today or click here.
 Our lawyers are here and ready to help.